 Appellants were not denied adequate notice of the multiple agency rule violations where appellants were represented by counsel, failed to raise the claim at the pre-disciplinary hearing, and agency claims were not unduly complex, voluminous or otherwise unclear.
-In re Sawyer and Sproul, CSA 33-08 and 34-08, p.
-16 (1/27/09).
+In re Sawyer & Sproul, CSA 33-08 & 34-08, 16 (1/27/09).

-The career service rules mirror the provisions of the Denver City Charter in which career service employees may be terminated only for cause and may appeal a termination decision to the board and its hearing officers.
-In re Mounjim, CSB 87-07, p.
-7 (1/8/09).
+The Career Service Rules mirror the provisions of the Denver City Charter in which career service employees may be terminated only for cause and may appeal a termination decision to the board and its hearing officers.
+In re Mounjim, CSB 87-07, 7 (1/8/09).

 Property interests may be created by ordinance or implied contract.
 In re Romero, CSA 03-08 (Order 2/6/08), citing Bishop v.
 Wood, 426 U.S. 341, 344, 48 L. Ed.
 2d 684, 96 S. Ct.
 2074 (1976).